harshitvasu/just-notes/modern-history/spectrum-5.md

 forced to surrender the passes in return for an annual subsidy.
 It was the surrendered district which became a productive area with tea gardens.
-Expansion and Consolidation of British Power ✫ 127

 ### Anglo-Nepalese Relations
 The Gorkhas wrested control of Nepal from the successors of Ranjit Malla of Bhatgaon in 1760.
 They began to expand